luslab/oz-bulk-rnaseq/H. Differential Expression.md

 # edgeR

-edgeR is a bioconductor package designed for DE of raw counts Input = raw counts from htseq-count or featureCounts
+edgeR is a bioconductor package designed for DE of raw counts Input = raw counts from htseq-count or featureCounts.
+Can also use QoRTs Counts - see [pa

 ```bash
 mkdir -p edgeR